mjurgiel123/Web-Server/README.md

 The joke will be displayed in the format shown above.

-(Time spent: Approximately 4 hours)
+(Time Spent: Approximately 4 hours)